Build a simple WordPress website

 - WordPress.org is software you use to create a website; hosting is not included.

 - WordPress.com is a commercial company that uses the WordPress.org software, but provides hosting.
-Memberful only works with the Business Plan.
+Memberful only works with the Business and eCommerce plans.

 - A domain name is your website’s address.

 - Web hosting is a service that stores your website on the internet.

 - SSL establishes an encrypted link between your website and a web browser to ensure data passed between them remains private.

 - A theme is a template you add to your site to set the design and layout.